agl-ic-eg/documentation/docs/0_Getting_Started/1_Quickstart/Using_Ready_Made_Images.md

     ![vbox-step-4](images/vbox-4.png)
     - Go to `Storage`, and change the attribute to `Type : AHCI` and click on `OK`.
     ![vbox-step-5](images/vbox-5.png)
+    - Next go to `Display` and change the attribute to 'VMSVGA' for the graphics driver.
+Change the graphics memory to be at least 64MB.
     - Click on `Start`.
     - For troubleshooting, you can refer [here](https://lists.automotivelinux.org/g/agl-dev-community/message/8474).